-For materials that must be printed, make the effort to seek out print shops that use advanced technology to reduce pollution and waste.
+For materials that must be printed, make an effort to seek out print shops that use advanced technology to reduce pollution and waste.
 Recycled paper and vegetable-based inks are only the beginning.
 Anyone who has walked into the copy room of an average office knows that the process emits odorous and toxic fumes, so imagine working in a commercial print shop with scores of machines pumping out hot, chemical-laced exhausts all day.
-Ask about your printer’s technology and facility, it’s just as important as the materials themselves.
+Ask about your printer’s technology and facility.
+It’s just as important as the materials themselves.

 Location and Transportation

 Assuming a virtual meeting (i.e., conference call or video conference) is not an option, choosing a location that minimizes travel logistics is a great opportunity to reduce the event’s environmental impact.
 When using electronic invitations, allowing guests to see each other’s responses may enable them to arrange carpools.
 Providing trolley or mini-bus transit from a central point, such as a hotel or remote parking lot, to your event can also reduce vehicle miles and may encourage greater attendance.
 Choosing locations within walking distance of public transit also reduces the need for personal vehicles.

 It is very convenient to grab a pack of bottled water for events, especially picnics and kid's parties, but with a little advanced planning, you can avoid this major source of waste and expense.
 If your event is indoors, use pitchers and bring a beverage dispensing cooler filled with ice water from home during outdoor events.
 In either case, provide cups or glasses (preferably reusable), and you can encourage guests to bring re-usable water bottles as well.
 If your event is being catered, check with your caterer about renting glassware if you need extras.